 Related reading: What is blockchain technology?

-What are the best cryptocurrencies to invest in in 2021?
+What are the best cryptocurrencies to invest in 2021?

-With more than 4,000 cryptocurrency in existence it can be hard to decipher which ones will generate the biggest returns for investors.
+With more than 4,000 cryptocurrencies in existence, it can be hard to decipher which ones will generate the biggest returns for investors.
 For those new to the space, here some of the top crypto assets by market cap: